jaewie/til/vim/delete-without-overwriting-registers.md

-# Delete a line without putting it in registers
+# Deleting a line without putting it in registers

 `"_dd`.